Farama-Foundation/PettingZoo/docs/classic.md

 | :----: | ----- |
 | +1     | -1    |

-If the game ends in a draw, both players will recieve a reward of 0.
+If the game ends in a draw, both players will receive a reward of 0.

 ### Uno